 About Synopsys, Inc.

 Synopsys is a leading provider of electronic design automation (EDA) software and services used in the making of integrated circuits.
 Chip designers use the company's products to develop, simulate, and test the physical design of ICs before production, and then to test finished products for bugs and security vulnerabilities.
 The company also provides intellectual property (IP) products, or pre-designed circuits used as part of larger chips.
 Moving beyond silicon, Synopsys had added software testing to its portfolio.
-Customers come from a variety of industries, but particularly the semiconductor and electronics manufacturing, with Intel as its top customer.
-The company generates about half its sales outside the US.
+Customers come from a variety of industries, but particularly the semiconductor and electronics manufacturing as well as automotive and energy.
+The company generates about half its sales in US.

-Synopsys makes money from four groups: Core EDA, 60% of revenue, which includes digital, custom, and field-programmable gate array (FPGA) IC design tools, as well as verification products (its Verification Continuum platform); IP, Systems and Software Integrity, about 30% of revenue, which includes the DesignWare IP portfolio, system-level products, and security and quality testing tools (SecureAssist and Coverity); Manufacturing Solutions, about 10% of revenue, products that aid in developing IC designs; and Professional Services and Other, which covers customer service and technical support.
+Synopsys makes money from three groups: Core EDA, about 60% of revenue, which includes digital, custom, and field-programmable gate array (FPGA) IC design tools, as well as verification products (its Verification Continuum platform); IP, and Systems Integration, about 30% of revenue, which includes the DesignWare IP portfolio, silicon-proven IP Solutions for SoCs; Software Integrity, about 10% of revenue, products that aid in developing IC designs.

 Besides software, Synopsys makes hardware that handle prototyping and emulation for FPGA systems.

 Revenues are also broken down among Technology Subscription Licenses (TSL, paid over the life of the contract), upfront, and maintenance and services.
-Almost 75% of revenues come from time-based products while more than 10% are from upfront products, with maintenance and services accounting for about 15%.
+About 65% of revenues come from time-based products while around 20% are from upfront products, with maintenance and services accounting for about 15%.

-The US represents Synopsys' largest market, accounting for 50% of revenue; the Asia/Pacific region generates about 30% of revenue, followed by Europe and Japan, each at about 10%.
+The US represents Synopsys' largest market, accounting for about 50% of revenue; the Asia/Pacific region, including Korea and Japan generates about 40% of revenue, followed by Europe for about 10%.

 Sales and Marketing

 Synopsys markets its products primarily to semiconductor and electronics systems companies through direct sales efforts in the US and in select international markets.
-Intel accounts for 15% of revenue while other customers have included Taiwan Semiconductor Manufacturing Corp., STMicroelectronics, FABU Technology, and Infinera.
+The company typically distribute its software products and documentation to customers electronically, but provide physical media when requested by the customers.

-In 2018 (ended October), sales jumped 15% to $3.1 billion from 2017, driven by higher Technology Subscription License revenue, acquisitions, and professional services revenue.
+In 2019 (ended October), sales jumped 8% to $3.4 billion from 2018, driven by the continued business growth in all product categories.
 The company also had an extra week in its 2018 fiscal year, which added $46 million.

-Total cost of revenue and operating expenses were $2.8 billion, a 16% increase from 2017, due to an increase in the number of employees, including those from acquisitions.
-But the company posted a profit of $423 million in 2018, 216% higher than 2017, thanks to a tax credit for the year.
-Synopsys' effective tax rate was 19% in 2018 compared to 64% the year before.
+Total cost of revenue and operating expenses were $2.8 billion, a 3% increase from 2018, due to an increases in the number of employees and restructuring.
+But the company posted a profit of $532 million in 2019, 23% higher than 2018, thanks to a tax credit for the year.
+Synopsys' effective tax rate was 2.4% in 2019 compared to 19% the year before.

-Synopsys held $723 million of cash and equivalents in its coffers in 2018, about $317 million less than in 2017 because of money used for acquisitions and stock repurchases.
-Operations generated $424 million in 2018, investing activities used $4743 million, and financing activities provided $5.1 billion.
+Synopsys held $729 million of cash and equivalents in its coffers in 2019, an increase of 1%, because of money used for acquisitions and stock repurchases.
+Operations generated $800.5 million in 2019, investing activities used $235.9 million, and financing activities provided $561.9 million.